dglynos/mustaine/README.md

 will eventually deplete the file descriptors available to the web application process(es) and will bring the application to a Denial of Service condition.

-The aforementioned technique can help turn an otherwise trivial SSRF issue to a nice MEDIUM risk issue under CVSS.
+The aforementioned technique can help turn an otherwise low-value SSRF issue to a nice MEDIUM risk issue under CVSS.

 This repository introduces two tools (`mustaine-thrash` and `mustained`)